Fatal accident claims

 Our Free Initial Assessment gives you the opportunity to speak to one of our fatal claims experts so you can find out how we can help.
 There is no charge and no obligation whatsoever with most cases pursued on a no win no fee basis, subject to assessment.

-Fatal accident claims FAQs
+Fatal Claims FAQs

 The Law Reform (Miscellaneous Provisions) Act 1934 allows a deceased person’s estate to recover losses caused by a fatal accident.